Sergei Davidis: Activism in Russia

-Closure of Memorial by the Supreme Court of Russia

-In 2020, Russian authorities tightened up the 2015 regulations on protesting (permitted till that moment solitary pickets became an offence), foreign agents, and undesirable organizations.
-Memorial was deemed undesirable in 2014 and since that time, both the organisation and its activists, Davidis as well, came under increasing government pressure.
-In short period of time, in March 2021, Memorial offices were searched by the police in connection with the arrest of one of its members, Bakhromov Hamrojev, for allegedly "terrorism justifying".
-Shortly after, in April of 2021, Davidis reposted a post on X (formerly known as Twitter), inviting to a Alexei Navalny support march.
+In April 2021, Davidis reposted a post on X (formerly known as Twitter), inviting to a Alexei Navalny support march.
 A week later, he was arrested in the hallway of the building he lived in, transferred to Shchukino police station, where he was kept for two days without a court decision.
 After those two days, court sentenced him for 10 days of prison for "organising a public event without filing a notice".
 Many organisations, among others International Federation for Human Rights, Committee Against Torture, Firs Line Defenders, OMCT, called for his immediate release.
-On December 28, 2021, Supreme Court of Russia ordered the closing of Memorial and its regional branches for violation of the Russian foreign agent law.
-Just the next day Moscow City Court closed down the Memorial.

-Defence of Alexei Navalny

-Despite those experiences, in March of 2022, Davidis stepped forward as a witness of the defence in Alexei Navalny trial.
-A few days later, due to increasing danger and because of virtual inability to fulfill his task of supporting political prisoners while in Russia, Davidis decided to leave the country with his wife, teenage daughter and family dog.
+Despite those experiences, in March 2022, Davidis stepped forward as a witness of the defence in Alexei Navalny trial.
+A few days later, due to increasing danger and because of virtual inability to fulfill his task of supporting political prisoners while in Russia, Davidis decided to leave the country with his wife and teenage daughter.

 Activity in Lithuania

 Currently, Davidis lives in Lithuania, where he continues to work supporting political prisoners, gives multiple interviews, speaks on international conferences organised by European People's Party, PEN America, European Human Rights Dialogue.
-Together with his team, they monitor the number of political prisoners in Russia, coorganises legal and financial support, keep a registry according to the strict rules developed by the Memorial.